bocoup/ccpa-authorized-agent/CODE_OF_CONDUCT.md

 Individuals are expected to demonstrate kindness and care when communicating with one another.
-In recognizing the importance of diverse perspectives and expertise, Bocoup expects individuals to listen actively, and to interact with respect and humility.
+In recognizing the importance of diverse perspectives and expertise, Consumer Reports expects individuals to listen actively, and to interact with respect and humility.

 ### Consequences of Unacceptable Behavior